NoahY/q2a-embed/README.rst

 -----------
 Description
 -----------
 This is a plugin for **Question2Answer** that provides video embedding functionality.

 --------
 Features
 --------
 - currently supports only YouTube, but extensible
-- admin switch on and off
+- switch on and off via admin/plugins
+- set width and height via admin/plugins

 ------------
 Installation